 “The Calorie Myth” – book review

-- There is no proof of the calorie theory.
+- There is no proof of the calorie theory of weight gain.

 - Not all calories are equal.

-- The calorie theory overlooks nutrition, micronutrients (minerals and vitamins), and the metabolic hormones of the individual (biochemical individuality).
+- The calorie theory overlooks nutrition, micronutrients (minerals and vitamins), and the metabolic and other hormones of the individual (biochemical individuality).

-The calorie theory is often cited by suppliers of sugary, starchy foods, but it is nonsense.
+The calorie theory is often cited by suppliers of sugary, starchy foods, possibly to try to blame the individual for not getting enough exercise.
+The calorie theory is nonsense.
 Regarding health, weight loss, and longevity, different foods, even with the same number of calories, can have different metabolic effects:

 - Some make you feel full, while others make you want more.